daniela-venuta/SOEN357-Mini-Project/index.md

 The purpose of this section is to nderstand where the survey takers are located Myers Briggs Type Indicator (MBTI) spectrum, and gain insight on whether age and personality plays a factor in app usage.

 #### Main findings
 There was a total of 45 respondents in these sections.
 Over 88% of or respondents were in the 18-25 age, 4.4% were in the 25-50 age bracket and 6.7% were in the 50 and older age bracket.
-These proportions were taken into account when writing the user personas,
+These proportions were taken into account when writing the user personas.

 ### Healthy lifestyle
 This section asked users to rank different aspects of health from depending on how cricual they perceived they were to their own personal health, and surveyed whether they   were already using fitness technology to learn more about the current market environment from our user perspective.